 .55 Amount of Civil Money Penalties.

-A. A civil money penalty imposed on a person under this chapter may not exceed [$10,000 for each offense.] ;
+A. A civil money penalty imposed on a person under this chapter may not exceed [$10,000 for each offense.] the amounts identified in Health General §19-1809.

-(1) $20,000 for the first offense; and

-(2) $30,000 for each subsequent offense.

 B. In setting the amount of the civil money penalty under this chapter, the Secretary shall consider the following factors:

 (1) Nature, number, and seriousness of the deficiencies;